najmamat/swa-recyklace-elektro/README.md

 - Can track shipment status and inform customers

 ## Architctures Evaluation
-- After considering both architectures, it was decided to implement the event basd Architecture.The main reason for this is the need to process a large number of asynchronous requests
+-After considering both architectures, it was decided to implement the event basd Architecture.The main reason for this is the need to process a large number of asynchronous requests

 #### Scalability and asynchronous processing
 -Both the event based architecture and SOA provide good scalability.
 The advantage of the event-based architecture is the asynchronous processing of the request